aaelfe/pylox/README.md

 # pylox

 Lox interpreter written in Python.
-At this checkpoint, the interpreter works up to a point.
-Loops, conditionals, logical operators, expressions, scope, all work.

-Please see test code in tests/test_checkpoint.py.
-These are the tests that are run in the submitted image that all pass.
+Project is nearly complete, but there are issues involved with reassignment within nested scopes.
+So, currently for loops and many other instances of variable reassignment don't work.

-## Running the Scanner
+## Running the Interpreter

 The interpreter has two modes.